kylekapoor/Robo-Advisor/README.md

 # 📊 Stocks Portfolio Robo-Advisor

-A data-driven portfolio analysis and investment simulation tool leveraging real-time market data, statistical modeling, and Monte Carlo simulations.
-Designed to mimic the logic behind robo-advisors and assist with dynamic portfolio optimization.
+A data-driven portfolio analysis and investment simulation tool leveraging real-time market data via the Yahoo Finance API.
+Combines statistical modeling with Monte Carlo simulations to optimize and visualize portfolio performance.

 ---

 ## 💡 Overview

-Fetches and analyzes data from **3,000+ public stocks** to simulate thousands of potential investment outcomes using historical trends and risk modeling.
-Built to support competition-grade financial analysis with visual feedback and statistical insights.
+Fetches and analyzes data from **3,000+ public stocks** using the Yahoo Finance API (`yfinance`) to simulate thousands of potential investment outcomes.
+Designed to mimic robo-advisor logic for dynamic risk-adjusted decision-making.

 ---